alecritson/Slugged/README.md

 # Slugged
 Slugged is a Craft plugin that hashes the Id of an entry when it is saved and replaces the slug

+This plugin uses the [Hashids](http://hashids.org/php/) library to generate the slugs.

 ## Installation
 To install, copy the `slugged` directory to `craft > plugins` and install through the admin interface.
 To update, replace the `slugged` directory and refresh the admin area.